I was in a turbulent period of my life before I started to use the Gratitude app from a mental/physical health, career, and relationship perspective.

 This practice has enabled me to get into a different mindset and control the thoughts of lack and expectations of how things should be.

 With daily practice, I became happier and noticed that the questions of why things were happening were morphing into realizations that everything that has happened was the perfect thing to happen for a specific reason unbeknownst to me.

 It's only when we give events some space that we can come to better conclusions or realizations, which the app helped a great deal.

 My life after the divorce made me realize what a strong person I am on my own, the health scare (biopsy was negative for cancer) enabled me to take more control over my health and fitness and the layoff enabled me to get into the next role where I am more fulfilled work-wise and around like-minded people.

 It's always difficult facing a new challenge but I would always like to remember that I got through the other side of a lot of life changes.

-Everything is perfect, the difficult things are perfect, the best times are perfect, even we are perfect despite what we might think at times.
+Everything is perfect, the difficult things are perfect, the best times are perfect, and even we are perfect despite what we might think at times.